 What is Customer Experience (CX)?

-With the advent of technologies based on Artificial Intelligence and Augmented Reality, a new term has emerged, known as immersive CX.
+With the advent of technologies based on AI and Augmented Reality, a new term has emerged, known as immersive CX.
 An example of an immersive experience would be a user who takes a virtual tour of the hotel room they’re about to book.
-E-commerce is also benefiting from this new form by allowing customers to shop after interacting with a 3D product on their screens.
+E-commerce is also benefiting from this by allowing customers to shop after interacting with a 3D product on their screens.